Bryteflow/bryteflow-Workshop/content/_index.md

 •	Automated Data Reconciliation with counts and checksums on the Snowflake data warehouse

-•	Ingest bulk data automatically to your Snowflake database with BryteFlow XL Ingest
+•	Ingest Terrabytes of data automatically to your Snowflake database with BryteFlow XL Ingest.
+Also, used for migration use cases such as Teradata to Snowflake.

+•   Multi-threaded log based change data capture with high throughput.
+Can very easily adapt to burst data flows.

+•   Seamless integration with AWS services for security monitoring and alerting.

 •	Snowflake S3 integration from BryteFlow

 •	Save on storage costs with Snowflake S3 integration
+•	BryteFlow APIs are available for integration with any external services.
+•	It is installed in customer's environment with no outbound access, adhering to organizations security policy and making sure data remains in customer environment.

 {{% notice warning %}}